Plankiton/Proj/README.md

 A simple tool created for to manager project folders on my desktop.

-This tool can to search into a project folder and to create, delete, list and run some command with the project folder as argument.
+This tool can to search into a project folder and to create, delete, list or run some command with the project folder as argument.

 ## Configuration